 Whenever I read the news, I wonder what is the point about writing about gardening and cooking.
 These domestic tasks keep my days going, but they pale against the importance of world trauma.
 I keep going.

 I vacuumed my apartment, and ignored the laundry.
-I went to the garden store for more potting soul but once there, realized I never took out the bags I already bought from the car trunk.
+I went to the garden store for more potting soil but once there, realized I never took out the bags I already bought from the car trunk.
 I came home with an assortment of tiny fuchsia plugs instead.

 Tonight I pulled out Deborah Madison’s Vegetable Literacy for cauliflower inspiration.
 Her saffron infused pasta dish looked perfect, but I took liberties.
 I roasted the cauliflower first.
 Then, I sliced shallot and sautéed it in butter with saffron threads.
 Just as she promised, the heat released the spice’s flavor and color.
 I added red pepper flakes with a lot of garlic, and let the flavors carmelize a bit.
 Instead of mini shells, I used cous-cous, and finished the dish with some cheddar from the fridge.
 At the last minute, I added a teaspoon of tomato Achaar from Brooklyn Delhi for an extra kick, turned on Gardener’s World, and ate.